 Did you know… Madeira

-- Madeira won the Europe’s Leading Island Destination in 2013 and again in 2014 at the World Travel Awards.
+• Madeira won the Europe’s Leading Island Destination in 2013 and 2014, and then again in 2016, 2017 and 2018 at the World Travel Awards.
 These are like the Oscars of travel, and voted for by people in the industry.